openharmony/docs/en/device-dev/subsystems/subsys-testguide-test.md

 	- The expected result of each test case must have an assertion.
 	- The test case level must be specified.
 	- It is recommended that the test be implemented step by step according to the template.
-	- The comment must contain the test case name, description, type, and requirement number.
-The test case description must be in the @tc.xxx format.
+	- The comment must contain the test case name, description, type, and requirement number, which are in the @tc.xxx: value format.
 The test case type @tc.type can be any of the following:

 	    | Test Case Type|Function test|Performance test|Reliability test|Security test|Fuzz test|
     	| ------------|------------|------------|------------|------------|------------|